apache/pulsar/site2/docs/getting-started-concepts-and-architecture.md

 * It's horizontally scalable in both capacity and throughput.
 Capacity can be immediately increased by adding more bookies to a cluster.
 * Bookies are designed to handle thousands of ledgers with concurrent reads and writes.
 By using multiple disk devices---one for journal and another for general storage--bookies are able to isolate the effects of read operations from the latency of ongoing write operations.

 In addition to message data, *cursors* are also persistently stored in BookKeeper.
-Cursors are {% popover subscription %} positions for {% popover consumers %}.
+Cursors are [subscription](reference-terminology.md#subscription) positions for [consumers](reference-terminology.md#consumer).
 BookKeeper enables Pulsar to store consumer position in a scalable fashion.

 At the moment, Pulsar only supports persistent message storage.
 This accounts for the `persistent` in all topic names.
 Here's an example: